doxout/stractory/README.md

 machines.
 To do this multiple generic workers can join (register to) a stractory server.
-When the factory is asked to create an agent, it will delegate the agent's server function to a random worker which will execute it. the returned client handling function will be used to process all connections arriving to the agent.
+When the factory is asked to create an agent, it will delegate the agent's server function to a random worker which will execute it.
+The returned client handling function will be used to process all connections arriving to the agent.

 # Setup